vobst/BPFVol3/docs/examples/krie/krie.md

 representation all the programs, maps and processes.
 Programs are connected to the maps they use and both colored according to their type, processes are connected to the BPF resources they hold via fd.
-I must admit, it is very well arranged, but we are planning to make the graph more useful in the future.
+I must admit, it is not very well arranged, but we are planning to make the graph more useful in the future.

 ![krie-3410c66d-26be0e1ef560.elf.png](../../media/krie-3410c66d-26be0e1ef560.elf.png)